configcat/terraform-provider-configcat/docs/resources/setting_value.md

 * `environment_id` - (Required) The ID of the Environment.
 * `setting_id` - (Required) The ID of the Feature Flag/Setting.
 * `setting_type` - (Required) The Setting's type.
+* `mandatory_notes` - (Optional) Default: "".
+If the Product's "Mandatory notes" preference is turned on for the environment the Mandatory note should be passed.
 * `init_only` - (Optional) Default: true.
 Read more below.

 The Feature Flag/Setting's value